 - Preheat the oven at 350° F. Line a baking sheet with either parchment paper or Sil-Pad.

 - In a larger bowl, sift together the coconut flour, baking powder and pumpkin spice powder.

 - Add the pumpkin puree, coconut oil and maple syrup or sweeteners.

 - And the wet ingredients to the dry mix and combine well until everything is incorporated and the dough looks like wet sand.
-The dough should be able to hold it shape when squeezed to form a ball.
-If it falls apart, add 1 tablespoon of coconut flour, until it's able to hold its shape
+The dough should be able to hold its shape when squeezed to form a ball.
+If it falls apart, add 1 tablespoon of coconut flour, until it's able to hold its shape.

 - Fold in 1/2 cup of mini chocolate chips.